 It is considered that with the loss of opportunity for development came a lack of investment in infrastructure, which now means that investment in infrastructure is required to support development enabled by the operative and proposed District Plan zoning rules.
-Some of this required infrastructure has been constructed and is included in the 2024/25 development contribution schedules.
+Some of this required infrastructure has been constructed and is included in the 2025/26 draft development contribution schedules.